 Carotid IMT in adulthood was greater in those exposed to both parents smoking than in those whose parents did not smoke (adjusted marginal means: 0.647 mm ± 0.022 [mean ± standard error] vs. 0.632 mm ± 0.021, p = 0.004).
 Having both parents smoke was associated with vascular age 3.3 years greater at follow-up than having neither parent smoke.
 The effect was independent of participant smoking at baseline and follow-up and other confounders, and was uniform across categories of age, sex, adult smoking status, and cohort.
 There was no evidence that adult smoking status was an effect modifier of the association between parental smoking in childhood and adult carotid IMT.
 Greater exposure to smokers in the home was associated with a significantly greater carotid IMT in adulthood even after adjusting for all relevant confounding factors.

 The investigators concluded that the pervasive effect of exposure to parental smoking on children’s vascular health up to 25 years later is significant.

 Data from two large, long-term cohorts provide strong evidence that parental smoking affects the long-term vascular health of children in the home.
 Presenting such evidence when educating parents on the impact of smoking is recommended.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Smoking
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Prevention, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Smoking